 Except for methods in sun.misc.Unsafe, Java is not subject to the vulnerabilities documented in ISO/IEC 24772-1:2024 6.37.

 sun.misc.Unsafe provides some low level programming features, such as reinterpretation of data, but, as its name implies, is considered unsafe for general use.
 Documentation is not widely available, and its use usually relies on miscellaneous web postings, leading to even more unsafe use.
+Many of the features have been deprecated but equivalent capabilities are available via other classes that provide unsafe programming.

 6.37.2 Avoidance mechanisms for language users